You are at (Page 1/4)

 When you'll visit Turkey you will find that comforting orientation point in the easy balance of Eastern and Western cultures

-The modern Republic of Turkey was instituted on the 29th of October in 1923 under the leadership of Mustafa Kemal (1881-1938, also called ATATÜRK or "Turk Father".
-Atatürk's goal was to build on the ruins of the Ottoman Empire and start a new country with a society that was similar to Western Europe.
+The modern Republic of Turkey was instituted on the 29th of October in 1923 under the leadership of Mustafa Kemal (1881-1938), also called ATATURK or "Turk Father".
+Ataturk's goal was to build on the ruins of the Ottoman Empire and start a new country with a society that was similar to Western Europe.
 He equated westernization with the introduction of technology, the modernization of administration, and the evolution of democratic institutions.
-(Read brief history of ATATURK)

 Turkey has always been the country where commerce between East and West has flourished for hundreds of years.
 Today, Turkey is one of the few countries in the world which is self-sufficient in basic food supply, including flour, sugar, wheat, and barley.